Sai-Arvind/Retail-Demand-Analysis-Inventory-Optimization-SQL-PowerBI/README.md

 The goal is to demonstrate how SQL can be used to generate **business insights** that **support inventory planning**, **demand analysis** and **revenue monitoring**.**

+### problem

+3. The Live Parallel: "The Netflix DVD Challenge"
+In the early 2000s, Netflix’s biggest problem wasn't streaming; it was Logistics.

+Demand: They had to predict which new releases to stock in high volume.

+Inventory: They had to ensure DVDs were returned quickly to satisfy the next person in the "queue."

+Customer: They had to keep users on a subscription by ensuring they always had a movie at home.
 ### 🧩 Business Problem

 A multi store rental business **needs visibility into operational performance**